AyeAreEm/Tree-View/README.md

 - Load it by clicking on the selection options - top left

 ### File Manipulation
-- Click on the file / folder once to open it in its respective app
+- Double click on the file / folder once to open it in its respective app
-- Double click to get its properties- size, name, location, options to open in the system file explorer and in the terminal, etc.
-- Delete a file / folder by clicking on the delete button icon in the properties window. it will prompt you to confirm (note: unlike removing a master directory, this does <b>delete</b> the item.)
+- Right click for more functions (open, open w/ explorer & terminal, create & delete files/folders, add & remove master directories, properties, settings)

 ### Tips / Hints
 - Hover over files / folders to see their name